top of page

 Minimum number of students: 5

-Objectives of this class: To foster friendships and promote good sportsmanship among the girls with a chance for fellowship while having FUN!
+Objectives of this class: To encourage, foster friendships, and promote good sportsmanship among the girls with a chance for fellowship while having FUN!

-Description of the general class format: This year we will split our time between structured read-alouds, crafts, and games.
+Description of the general class format: This year we will split our time between crafts, games, and memory verses.

 Description of enrichment or homework activities: None